Brazil soy premiums nosedive amid super crop, weaker Chinese demand

 SAO PAULO, April 20 (Reuters) - Brazilian soybean port premiums have fallen to historical lows in recent days amid lukewarm Chinese demand while the country reaps a record crop, analysts and traders said.

-The premiums' levels fell to as low as -200 basis points per bushel this week in ports like Paranagua for May shipments, surprising some by the magnitude of the decline.
+The premiums' fell to their lowest point in 19 years, according to data from Cepea/Esalq, a research center at the University of Sao Paulo, going as low as -200 basis points per bushel this week in ports like Paranagua for May shipments, surprising some by the magnitude of the decline.

 "I had bet at the beginning that the soybean premium would reach -50, -60 basis points, due to the size of the crop," said Eduardo Vanin, an analyst with Agrinvest.
 But as the season progressed and premiums kept sliding, he said fewer Chinese purchases were to blame.